Saint Francis High School (Calgary): Athletics

 Saint Francis competes and participates as a Division I member school in the Calgary Senior High School Athletic Association (student body populous 1700+) and the Alberta Schools Athletic Association.
 Its acclaimed sports programs have amassed several city and provincial championships.
 Its football program, has won thirty eight city titles (twenty four Senior Varsity Division I & fourteen Junior Varsity Division I), and seven Alberta Schools Athletic Association Senior Varsity Tier I Provincial titles (school population 1250+).

 In addition, the school hosts two mid-winter basketball tournaments.
 The St Francis Invitational (SFI) is an eight team tournament that invites several senior boys varsity teams from rival city & provincial high schools, as well as schools from Western Canada and occasionally from the United States (specifically Laredo, Texas) to compete in a two-day tourney.
 The Browns' Invitational Tournament is an eight team tournament that hosts feeder schools from the Calgary Catholic junior high school system which is held weeks after the SFI.

 Academics

 Music Program

 St. Francis High School comprises over 100 students in the various grades of 10,11,12.
+It contains a Concert choir and band, with Jazz options for both.
+The music programs have visited many places nationally and internationally to perform.
+All music programs have also received various awards for their performances and shows.